Concordium/concordium-rosetta/README.md

 9. The hash may be recomputed later (or before) with the `hash` endpoint, which is just a dry-run variant of `submit`.

+### Failure handling

+Rosetta doesn't check most things that would make a transaction invalid;
+i.e. things like nonexistent accounts, bad signatures, and insufficient funds.
+As long as the transaction is "well-formed", Rosetta will accept the transaction and return its hash without complaints.

+The exception to this is if the sender account doesn't exist.
+Then the nonce lookup will fail and result in an error.

+Depending on the situation, a submitted invalid transaction may or may not ever get included in a block.
+Generally speaking, if the transaction is signed correctly and the sender is able to pay a fee, then the transaction will be applied in a failed state.
+Otherwise it is silently rejected.

+For example, if the wrong keys are provided, then the transaction will silently disappear.
+If the receiver doesn't exist or the sender has insufficient funds, then the only outcome of the transaction is an error message (and the deduction of a fee).

+The bottom line is that the only way to confirm that a transaction is successfully applied is to check the hash against the chain.
+Also, the block containing the transaction has to be finalized for the transaction to be as well.

 ## Resources